hoangpq/odoo_js_framework_guide/README.md

-# odoo_js_framework_guide
-Guild to start with Odoo JS framework and Customization.
+# Guide to start with Odoo JS framework and Customization.